KiCad/kicad-source-mirror/Documentation/development/compiling.md

 [CMake][] is the build configuration and makefile generation tool used by KiCad.
 It is required.

-## Bazaar Version Control System ## {#bazaar}

-The official source code repository is hosted on [Launchpad][] and requires the [Bazaar][] version control system in order to create a branch of the latest source.
-Bazaar is not required if you are going to build a stable version of KiCad from a source archive.

 ## GIT Version Control System ## {#git}

-If you prefer to use [GIT][] for version control, there is a mirror of the official KiCad repository on [GitHub][].
-GIT is not required if you are going to build a stable version of KiCad from a source archive.
-Please note that the GitHub mirror is read only.
+The official source code repository is hosted on [Launchpad][] and requires git to get the latest source.
+If you prefer to use [GitHub][] there is a read only mirror of the official KiCad repository.
 Do not submit pull requests to GitHub.
 Changes should be sent to the KiCad developer's [mailing list][] as an attached patch with [PATCH] at the beginning of the subject.

 ## Doxygen Code Documentation Generator ## {#doxygen_section}